-Spotlight Not Working on macOS Monterey?
+Spotlight Not Working on macOS Sonoma?
 Reindex It to Fix

-Have you encountered any of the following problems on macOS Monterey?
+Have you encountered any of the following issues on macOS Sonoma?

-- You cannot get the expected results from Spotlight.
+- You're not getting the expected results from Spotlight.

-Actually, all these problems can be solved by resetting the Spotlight Index.
-In this blog post, we'll walk you through how to reindex Spotlight in 3 easy ways.
+The good news is that all these problems can be resolved by resetting the Spotlight Index.
+In this blog post, we'll guide you through three easy methods to reindex Spotlight.

 What Spotlight Can Help You Do

-Spotlight is a handy search feature on macOS.
-It allows you to quickly find apps, documents, and other files.
-With Siri's suggestions below the results list, you can also get the news, videos, articles, and more about the keyword you're searching for.
-In addition, Spotlight can perform calculations and conversions for currency, temperature, and measurement.
+Spotlight is a powerful search feature on macOS.
+It enables you to quickly locate apps, documents, and files.
+Below the search results, you'll find Siri's suggestions, which provide news, videos, articles, and more related to your search query.
+Spotlight can also handle calculations and conversions, including currency, temperature, and measurements.

-How to Rebuild Spotlight Index on macOS Monterey
+How to Rebuild Spotlight Index on macOS Sonoma

 Method 1.
 Force Mac to Reindex Spotlight

-- Click the Apple Menu > System Preferences > Spotlight.
+- Click the Apple Menu > System Settings > Siri & Spotlight.

-- Switch to the Privacy tab and click on the Plus button.
+- Scroll down to locate Spotlight Privacy and click on it

-- Select the folder or disk you want to reindex and add it to the list of locations that Spotlight is prevented from searching.
-Or you can drag the fold or disk to the list.
+- Select the folder or disk to reindex and add it to the list of locations that Spotlight is prevented from searching.
+Alternatively, you can drag a folder or disk to the list.

-- Highlight the fold or disk you just added and click the Minus button to remove it from the list.
+- Highlight the folder or disk you just added and click the Minus button to remove it from the list.

-- Quit System Preferences.
-The Spotlight will begin to reindex the contents in the folder or disk.
+- Quit System Settings, and Spotlight will start reindexing the contents of the folder or disk.

-- Click the Spotlight icon in the menu bar, enter a word to search for, and you will find a progress bar on it that reminds you that the indexing is not complete.
+- Click the Spotlight icon in the menu bar, enter a keyword to search, and you will find a progress bar indicating Spotlight is indexing.

 Method 2.
 Reindex Spotlight with Terminal

-mdutil -ai onand press the Return.
-You will see a message saying that indexing is enabled.
+mdutil -ai onand press Return, and you will see a message saying that indexing is enabled.

 Method 3.
-Reindex Spotlight with BuhoCleaner: The Easy Way
+Reindex Spotlight with BuhoCleaner: The Easiest Way

-If you find the above two methods are difficult, you can give BuhoCleaner a try.
-BuhoCleaner has a built-in Spotlight re-indexing function, which allows you to rebuild the Spotlight index with one click.
+If you find the above two methods difficult, consider using BuhoCleaner, a convenient tool that allows you to rebuild the Spotlight index with a single click.

 - Download and install BuhoCleaner on your Mac.